Misterhex/Misterhex.github.io/_posts/2014-06-07-How-to-setup-your-own-blog-with-custom-domain-using-github-page.md

----
-layout: post
-title: "How to setup your own blog with custom domain using github page"
----
 I am hosting this blog free using github page.
 I use hyde theme and custom domain from godaddy.
 I will share the steps below so that anyone can follow and get their own blog hosted for free.

 First, you need to sign for a github account.
 Headover [here](https://github.com/) to sign up.